-'''

-genomes => (o<Genome>)

-individuals => (o<Individual>)
+denomes => (o<Genome>) individuals => (o<Individual>)

-'''

 These properties of Subpopulation provide the genomes or the individuals contained by the target subpopulation.
 With those objects, you can then perform all sorts of additional actions - finding, adding, or removing mutations, producing output from genomes in various standard formats, getting information about mutations such as positions or selection coefficients, getting or changing individual positions and querying spatial interactions (in continuous-space models), altering individual fitness values, and so forth.
-These possibilities are much too broad to cover here; see the SLiM manual for full documentation and many example recipes.
+See the SLiM manual for many example recipes.

-fitness() callbacks:
+mutationEffect() callbacks:

-fitness() callbacks return a script-defined fitness effect for a focal mutation.
-They are called once for each mutation of the mutation type for which they are defined, within each individual and generation.
-In other words, if a given mutation occurs in five individuals (whether heterozygously or homozygously) in a given generation, the fitness() callback for that mutation type would be called five times in that generation - once for each occurrence.
+mutationEffect() callbacks return a script-defined fitness effect for a focal mutation.
+They are called once for each mutation of the mutation type for which they are defined, within each individual and tick.
+In other words, if a given mutation occurs in five individuals (heterozygously or homozygously) in a given tick, the mutationEffect() callback for that mutation type would be called five times in that tick - once for each occurrence.
 This allows the fitness effect of a focal mutation to vary among individuals and through time.
-The definition of a fitness() callback looks like:
+The definition of a mutationEffect() callback looks like:

-fitness(<mut-type-id> [, <subpop-id>]) { ... }
+mutationEffect(<mut-type-id> [, <subpop-id>]) { ... }

-A generation range may be specified, just as with early() and late() events.
-Note that in addition to the required mutation type id (such as m1 or m2) that defines the mutation type to which the callback applies, a subpopulation id (such as p1 or p2) may also be supplied in the definition, limiting the fitness() callback to individuals within that subpopulation.
+A tick range may be specified, just as with first(), early(), and late() events.
+Note that in addition to the required mutation type id (such as m1 or m2) that defines the mutation type to which the callback applies, a subpopulation id (such as p1 or p2) may also be supplied in the definition, limiting the mutationEffect() callback to individuals within that subpopulation.

-Each call to a fitness() callback asks the script to return a fitness effect (1.0 being neutral) for one focal mutation in one focal individual.
-The simplest possible fitness() callback would look like this:
+Each call to a mutationEffect() callback asks the script to return a fitness effect (1.0 being neutral) for one focal mutation in one focal individual.
+The simplest possible mutationEffect() callback would look like this:

-fitness(m1) { return 1.0; }
+mutationEffect(m1) { return 1.0; }

-This redefines all mutations of type m1 to be neutral in all subpopulations across all generations, regardless of what value the selection coefficients of the mutation objects might have.
+This redefines all mutations of type m1 to be neutral in all subpopulations across all ticks, regardless of what value the selection coefficients of the mutation objects might have.

-More sophisticated fitness() callbacks will generally need to know what focal mutation and focal individual they are being asked to evaluate.
-For this purpose, several pseudo-parameters are defined inside fitness() callbacks.
+More sophisticated mutationEffect() callbacks will often need to know what focal mutation and focal individual they are being asked to evaluate.
+For this purpose, several pseudo-parameters are defined inside mutationEffect() callbacks.
 (They are called pseudo-parameters because they act much like parameters to a function, but callbacks are not exactly the same thing as functions; an unimportant detail).
 The pseudo-parameters that are available include:

-mut: the focal mutation homozygous: a logical flag (T or F) indicating whether the focal mutation is homozygous in the focal individual relFitness: the standard fitness effect for the focal mutation, given its selection and dominance coefficients individual: the focal individual containing the mutation genome1: the focal individual's first genome genome2: the focal individual's second genome subpop: the subpopulation to which the focal individual belongs
+mut: the focal mutation

+homozygous: a logical flag (T or F) indicating whether the focal mutation is homozygous in the focal individual effect: the standard fitness effect for the focal mutation, given its selection and dominance coefficients individual: the focal individual containing the mutation subpop: the subpopulation to which the focal individual belongs

 This information can be used in any manner.
-For example, one could return the standard fitness effect (relFitness) if the focal mutation is heterozygous, but return one of several possible fitness effects when the focal mutation is homozygous, depending upon the genetic background it occurs in (by looking at the other mutations in genome1 and genome2), or the subpopulation in which the individual resides (using subpop).
+For example, one could return the standard fitness effect (effect) if the focal mutation is heterozygous, but return one of several possible fitness effects when the focal mutation is homozygous, depending upon the genetic background it occurs in (by looking at the other mutations in the genomes of individual), or the subpopulation in which the individual resides (using subpop).
 Many examples are provided in the SLiM manual of how to use this framework to implement spatially-varying or temporally-varying selection, frequency-dependent selection, epistasis, and other effects.